 COSMIC HAVEN, WELCOME HOME

-On Friday February 14th 2015, William saw Celeste across a hometown bar.
-They barely exchanged more than a few words, but 10 numbers were all it took to begin this story.
+On Valentine's Day 2015, William spotted Celeste across a hometown bar.
+They barely spoke — but ten digits were enough to begin something.

 Photo Series taken on their 9th anniversary by Paola Pasqualini